 iOS 10.3 Release Time

 The iOS 10.3 update will almost certainly arrive around 10AM Pacific on release day.
-You should expect the same from all of Apple’s iOS 10.3 beta releases.
+You can expect the same from upcoming Apple’s iOS 10.3 beta updates, if there are any left.

 Here’s what that will look like for other regions in the United States and countries around the world including Australia and Japan: